-Inherent Risks of Saline-Filled Breast Implants
+Inherent Risks Of Silicone Gel-filled Breast Implants:

 Implants- Breast implants, similar to other medical devices, can fail.
+When a silicone gel-filled implant ruptures, the gel material is usually contained within the scar tissue surrounding the implant (intracapsular rupture).
+In some cases, the gel may escape beyond the capsule layer and go into the breast tissue itself (extracapsular rupture and gel migration) or to more distant locations.
+Migrated silicone gel may be difficult or impossible to remove.
+Rupture of a breast implant may or may not produce local firmness in the breast.
+Patients are advised to refer to individual manufacturer's informational materials regarding the incidence of device rupture reported during pre-market studies.

+It is impossible to predict the biologic response that a patient's tissues will exhibit to the placement of breast implants or how you will heal following surgery.

-When a saline-filled implant ruptures, the saline material is absorbed by the body, but the shell material remains.
-Rupture can occur as a result of an injury, from no apparent cause (silent rupture), or during mammography.
+Rupture can occur as a result of an injury, from no apparent cause or during mammography.
+Rupture of a silicone breast implant is most often undetected (silent rupture).
 It is possible to damage an implant at the time of surgery.
 Damaged or broken implants cannot be repaired.
-Ruptured or damaged implants require replacement or removal.
+According to the FDA, ruptured or damaged implants require replacement or removal.
 Breast implants can wear out, they are not guaranteed to last a lifetime and future surgery may be required to replace one or both implants.

-A MRI (magnetic resonance imaging) study may be necessary to evaluate the possibility of implant rupture or deflation, yet may not be 100% accurate in diagnosing implant integrity.
-Saline-filled breast implants may not have the same contour or feel as silicone-filled breast implants.
-The shape of your breasts after surgery depends on many factors such as your skin thickness, position, placement of the implants, and technique.
-You should discuss with your surgeon the possibility of a different and less than desirable contour-shape as well as feel of your result.
+A MRI (magnetic resonance imaging) study is advised to evaluate the possibility of implant rupture, yet it may not be 100% accurate in diagnosing implant integrity.
+It should be noted that the FDA recommends regular screening MRI examinations.
+Specifically patients are advised to follow recommendations for serial MRI examinations, starting at 3 years after surgery and then every 2 years thereafter.

 Capsular Contracture- Scar tissue, which forms internally around the breast implant, can tighten and make the breast round, firm, and possibly painful.
 Excessive firmness of the breasts can occur soon after surgery or years later.
 The occurrence of symptomatic capsular contracture is not predictable.
 The incidence of symptomatic capsular contracture can be expected to increase over time.
 Capsular contracture may occur on one side, both sides or not at all.
 It is more common with implant placement in front of the chest muscle layer.
-Treating capsular contracture may require surgery, implant replacement, or implant removal.

-Capsular contracture may reoccur after surgical procedures to treat this condition.
+Treatment for capsular contracture may require surgery, implant replacement, or implant removal.
+Capsular contracture may reoccur after surgical procedures to treat this condition and it occurs more often in revision augmentation than primary augmentation.

-Implant Extrusion / Tissue Necrosis - Lack of adequate tissue coverage or infection may result in exposure and extrusion of the implant through the skin.
+Implant Extrusion / Tissue Necrosis- Lack of adequate tissue coverage or infection may result in exposure and extrusion of the implant through the skin.
 Tissue breakdown (necrosis) has been reported with the use of steroid drugs, after chemotherapy/radiation to breast tissue, due to smoking, microwave diathermy, and excessive heat or cold therapy.
 In some cases, incision sites fail to heal normally.
+Atrophy of breast tissue may occur.
 An implant may become visible at the surface of the breast as a result of the device pushing though layers of skin.
-If tissue breakdown occurs and the implant becomes exposed, implant removal may be necessary.
+If tissue break down occurs and the implant becomes exposed, implant removal may be necessary.
 Permanent scar deformity may occur.

 Skin Wrinkling and Rippling- Visible and palpable wrinkling of implants and breast skin can occur.
-Some wrinkling is normal and expected with saline-filled breast implants.
-This may be more pronounced in patients who have saline-filled implants with textured surfaces or thin breast tissue.
-It may be possible to feel the implant fill valve.
-Some patients may find palpable valve and wrinkles cosmetically undesirable.
-Palpable valve, wrinkling and/or folds may be confused with palpable tumors and questionable cases must be investigated.
+Some wrinkling is normal and expected with silicone gel-filled breast implants.
+This may be more pronounced in patients who have silicone gel-filled implants with textured surfaces or thin breast tissue.
+Palpable wrinkling and/or folds may be confused with palpable tumors and questionable cases must be investigated.